 I read all the loan requirements I was aware of, and as an accountant, the explanations being given for the denial of the application were highly dubious, and suspicious.
 Basically, the three reasons given for denial were:

 - I wanted to pay myself to work on capital improvements, which dumb and dumber termed as a request for living expenses.

 - My house was not modest is size cost and design ”i.e. too big”.

 - I was trying to refinance debt I did not have.

-The third reason was dropped in the administrative pre hearing.
-Dumb and dumber believed if I paid myself to work on capital improvements, I was paying myself living expenses, and somehow that was refinancing debt.
+The third reason was dropped in the administrative pre-hearing.
+Dumb and Dumber believed if I paid myself to work on capital improvements, I was paying myself living expenses, and somehow that was refinancing debt.
 The accountant in me found this extremely laughable but, also incredibly ignorant and negligent of the agency and the loan officer; negligent of the agency for putting individuals in the position of loan review without proper training.
-Ignorant of the loan officer because, he had never obtained the credit report which I paid an upfront fee for the agency to acquire and which showed I had no outstanding loans.
+Ignorant of the loan officer because he had never obtained the credit report which I paid an upfront fee for the agency to acquire and which showed I had no outstanding loans.

 So when it comes right down to it in a court of law.
-What should really matter is what does the law say that would be Title 7 section 1923 and how has the Agency interpreted the law with their promulgated regulation which is 7 CFR 764.151.
+What should really matter is what the law say that would be Title 7 section 1923 and how the Agency interpreted the law with their promulgated regulation which is 7 CFR 764.151.
 With regard to my house not being modest in size cost and design there is nothing in the law or the regulation stating that.
 The administrative hearing officer, the National Appeals Division (NAD) director, and four Federal judges have relied on the agencies interpretation of the law, which is promulgated for public reference and codified in the Code of Federal Regulations (CFR) as 7 CFR 764.151 which states as follows:

 - 764.151 Farm Ownership loan uses.